tecracer-chef/inspec-chef/README.md

         install_flavor: "oracle"
 ```

-Please note, that support for `load_plugins` is not available on versions 1.3.1
+Please note, that support for `load_plugins` was introduced in version 1.3.2 of
-and below of the `kitchen-inspec` verifier plugin.
-Please check
+the `kitchen-inspec` verifier plugin.
+Earlier versions are unable to load InSpec V2 plugins.
-[kitchen-inspec PR #247 on GitHub](https://github.com/inspec/kitchen-inspec/pull/247) for finding official versions supporting this feature.

 ## Usage